SoteroX/iReview/README.md

+TODO
+-Remove all unnecessary code
+-fix styles
+-move from localStorage to redux state
+-add following and followers
+-add search with suggestion

+UP AND RUNNING
 In order to get this app up and running locally first you must run "npm install" in the root folder